almostengr/nsbe-mp.org/docs/about.md

 Barnett served as the first president of the BSE.
 The fledging group gained momentum in 1974, with the direction and encouragement of Bond and the active participation of the young men whose destiny was to become the founders of NSBE.
-Now known as the &quot;Chicago Six&quot;, these men are Anthony Harris, Brian Harris, Stanley L. Kirtley, John W. Logan, Jr., Edward A. Coleman, and George A. Smith.
+Now known as the "Chicago Six", these men are Anthony Harris, Brian Harris, Stanley L. Kirtley, John W. Logan, Jr., Edward A. Coleman, and George A. Smith.

 Encouraged by their on-campus success, Anthony Harris, president of the Purdue chapter, wrote a letter to the presidents